chaemino/Papers/DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation.md

 # DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation

-_**"It’s like a photo booth, but once the subject is captured, it can be synthesized wherever your dreams take you..."**_

 | 제목 | DreamBooth: Fine Tuning Text-to- Image Diffusion Models for Subject- Driven Generation |
 |--|:--|